siawyoung/topick/README.md

 `max_size` is the maximum size of n-grams that should be generated (defaults to generating unigrams).

+##### `progressiveGeneration`

+Default: `true`

+If set to true, `progressiveGeneration` will progressively generate n-grams with weaker settings until the specified number of keywords set in `maxNumberOfKeywords` is hit.

+For example: for a `min_count` of 3 and `maxNumberOfKeywords` of 10, Topick only generates 5 keywords, then `progressiveGeneration` will decrease the `min_count` to 2, and then to 1, until 10 keywords can be generated.

+`progressiveGeneration` does not guarantee that `maxNumberOfKeywords` keywords will be generated (like if even at `min_count` of 1, your specified `maxNumberOfKeywords` still cannot be reached).

 #### Callback

 In case you're not familar with promises or are unable to use them, `getKeywords` also accepts a callback function as its **last** argument: